| Global guide and useful general information on land-based casinos:

 Roulette types - And how the casinos in certain countries call them

-American Roulette can have a single zero (0) or a double zero (0, 00), but the manner it is played is the same for both.
-Apart from the zero positions, the table layout is the same.
-The other major difference is the sequence of the numbers on the roulette wheel.
-They are totally different.
+American Roulette can have a single zero (0) or a double zero (0, 00).
+The manner it is played is the same for both.
+The major difference between the two, besides the zero positions, is the sequence of the numbers on the roulette wheel; they are totally different.

-French Roulette is known everywhere as French Roulette, has a single zero, a wide table layout and have Stickmen that handle the chips.
+French Roulette is known everywhere as French Roulette, has a single zero, a wide table layout and have 'stickmen' that handle the chips (cash chips are used) and use the end of the stick to point out the winning number.
 The French Roulette uses the same type of roulette wheel with the same sequence of numbers as the single-zero American Roulette.

 Boule - The mini roulette